stonemjs/docs/src/docs/router/misc.md

 * **Inspection methods** to audit, debug, and validate route behavior
 * **CLI printing** for an instant view of your route map

-These capabilities make Stone Router not just a router, but a **routing platform** — deeply integrated into the Continuum, fully aware of its context, and ready to operate seamlessly in both backend and frontend applications.
+These capabilities make Stone Router not just a router, but a **routing platform**, deeply integrated into the Continuum, fully aware of its context, and ready to operate seamlessly in both backend and frontend applications.

 When in doubt, inspect.
 When working at scale, name and group.